mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

-## Additional Chapter Discussion
+## Discussion on game design patterns

 The majority of this chapter has focused on interpretation of observations of participant interactions.
 A deeper exploration of concepts is present in the following chapter which synthesises the observations of this study in relation to broader research.
 The remainder of this chapter begins this process with a closer look at the use of game design patterns as a intermediate design construct to facilitate coding education and at learner agency in relation to the user of GDPs in this data.

 <!-- A deeper exploration of other concepts may suit another chapter looking at synthesing observations in relation to broader research.  -->

-### Wall gardens and playgrounds
+### The freedoms and restrictions of playgrounds

 The process of creating a learning design where students were able to choose from a curated set of game design patterns is covered in the design chapter of this thesis.
 In this section the response of users is explored in relation to other research on this areas.

 Firstly the concept of a restricted activity is well trodden ground outlined in many guidelines including Bruner's reducing degrees of freedom [@wood_role_1976].

-The process of curating a restricted set of patterns is developed from the work on game design patterns by [bjork]
+In a design education intervention to suit a younger audience Eriksson seeks to reduce the potential for excessive learner choice of the extensive pattern collections  [@bjork_patterns_2005; @dearden_pattern_2006], by The process of curating a restricted set of game design patterns [@eriksson_using_2019]

-The pattern collection is reduced to create a smaller collection of in an intervention  to suit a younger audience within a restricted time frame [@eriksson_using_2019]

-This reasearch outlines some of the advatangates and challenges of the process.
-It alternates between the pwerspective of designers and participants.

-It is useful to compare the supports and approach of this study with that of the 3M intervention.
+It is useful to compare the supports and approach of Eriksson's study with that of the 3M intervention.
+While  research outlines some of the advantages and challenges of the process.
+It alternates between the perspective of designers and participants.

 <!-- NOTE: discuss the non-linear resources provided.
 Link this to Eriksson and collegeagues research. -->